faadias/ezdb/README.md

 Now that we have some data in our database, how about querying it?

-Differently from insertion, a query comprises many possible options, like querying by index, present results in descending order etc. Because of that, it must be built before being executed:
+Differently from insertion, a query comprises many possible options, like: querying by index, present results in descending order etc. Because of that, a query must be **built** before being executed:

 	database.table("person")
 		.query()